andrew-peng-144/Junior-Design-0326/README.md

 4. Click on “Advanced”, then click “Authentication” on the left, then where it says Private Key File, browse for the `.ppk` file.
 5. Click “Save” to save these settings
 6. Click “Login”
 7. If successful, you should see a filesystem on the left and on the right.
 You should now be able to drag files from your computer (left) to the server (right).
+The main website files are located at `/var/www/html`.

 The typical workflow is to work on some code, then save it, then manually drag the new code to the server filesystem.